 - An Access to Higher Education Qualification.

 You must possess a minimum level of competence in the English language and mathematics.
 Passes at grade C or above in General Certificate of Secondary Education (GCSE) English Language and Mathematics or an equivalent qualification, fulfil this requirement.
 Some courses will ask for more than the minimum, so please check the course-specific requirements for further details.

 In addition to general requirements, admission to most courses also requires passes in a specific subject or subjects relevant to the course.
-See the course information box in each course description for more details.

 The typical offers shown in the course information section indicate the usual standard of achievement expected on joining the course.
 The actual offer you receive may be different.
 It is important to remember that many of our courses are very competitive and possessing the minimum requirement does not guarantee admission.

 City is seeking to develop reliable methods to assess the potential of candidates who do not possess expected levels of formal qualifications for entry.
 Where appropriate and available, approved entry tests may be offered to you which, on successful completion, will be deemed equivalent to the general entry requirements of the City.

 Read full details, terms and conditions for the City, University of London Unconditional Offer Scheme